deepmodeling/DeePTB/docs/index.rst

 ..
-ABACUS documentation master file, created by sphinx-quickstart on Fri Mar 11 10:42:27 2022.
+DeePTB documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.